-A. Effective the first full day of the first full pay period following adoption of the MOU, eligible employees may receive educational and professional reimbursement at a maximum of \$10,000 per fiscal year.
+A. Effective as of October 22, 2019, eligible employees may receive educational and professional reimbursement at a maximum of \$10,000 per fiscal year.
 Terms and conditions for this reimbursement are set forth in the Personnel and Salary Resolution (PSR).